 Theory and practice are an interactive process in classroom discussions, blending academic theory, research, and current information with personal values, experience, and professional practice.
-Many faculty are practicing professionals in their fields, bringing both academic and professional perspectives to the classroom.
+Each student individualizes the classroom learning, and gains further learning from putting theory into practice at work the next day.